Lessons From the Master Who Stopped Coming

 Drive my sport car?

-Did the Master even drive a car?
+Did the Master even know how to drive a car?

 Did I just tell the Master no?